postcss/postcss-import/README.md

 const result = await postcss([postcssImport]).process(css);
 ```

-Note that the Deno version has not support for module resolution like Node (packages installed with npm or folders with a `package.json` file).
+Note that the Deno version does not support Node-like module resolution (packages installed with npm or folders with a `package.json` file).

 ---